No more deaths recorded in South Hams | kingsbridge-today.co.uk

 There were no more coronavirus deaths recorded over the latest weekly period in South Hams.

-A total of 142 people had died in the area when the UK coronavirus dashboard was updated on September 15 (Thursday) – which was unchanged from on September 8.
+A total of 142 people had died in the area when the UK coronavirus dashboard was updated on September 22 (Thursday) – which was unchanged from a week previously.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in South Hams.